SkygearIO/features/features/285-design-webhooks/design.md

 ## Verify Request

-When `secret` of a webhook is not empty, `X-Skygear-Webhhok-Signature` will be added to request headers, it is the HMAC hex digest of the POST request payload.
+When `secret` of a webhook is not empty, `X-Skygear-Webhook-Signature` will be added to request headers, it is the HMAC hex digest of the POST request payload.
 The digest is generated using the sha256 hash function and the hook `secret` as the key.

 ## Timeout